emredagli/physics-constants-explorer/README.md

 * {Q1 - ΔQ1} <= {Q2 + ΔQ2}
 ```

+For physical constants, even if units are matched and quantities are overlapped, we can not state that Q1 = Q2!

+Only with a mathematical and logical derivation, we can claim that Q1 = Q2.

-In the program, we can assume `Q1` is the target (`T`) and it is searching set of `Q2`'s which are the candidates satisfying the conditions given above.
+In the program, `Q1` is the target (`T`) and set of `Q2`'s which are the candidates satisfying the conditions given above!

 The program also takes config ([default](src/resources/default_config.json)) and definition ([default](src/resources/default_definition.json)) files to restrict and define its scope.

-The main steps can be summarized as:
+The main calculation steps can be summarized as:

-1. Preparing the candidate list by calculating the combination of dimensional constants from the given scope such that unit of `T` equals to unit of the candidates (e.g. `[T] = [Q]`)
-2. Iterating over the candidates, looking for a combination of dimensionless mathematical constants, such that the resulting multiplication places within the desired error range.
-3. Printing the results by using their symbols.

 ![Flowchart of Physical Constants Explorer](./img/Flowchart_of_Physical_Constants_Explorer.drawio.svg)